What you'll need to know...

 You must include one global 'case study' example in your presentation and exam response.

-For this task, you will be visiting the rather excellent geographyalltheway site.
-Your case study will be a comparison of Switzerland and the United Arab Emirates and there contrasing levels of food, energy and water security.
+For this task, you can visit the rather excellent geographyalltheway site (subscription required).
+Your case study will be a comparison of Switzerland and the United Arab Emirates and there contrasting levels of food, energy and water security.
 Click here to access the relevant page and use the worksheet beneath to record your information.
-Once your data and information gathering is complete, please write your response to the exam question at the foot of the page.

 |